5 Tips and Tricks to Simplify Lesson Planning

 The more organised I am the more I feel like I’m winning at life!
 I love setting up systems that make planning and staying organised as easy as possible.
 Here are my favourite ways to simplify lesson planning:

 I got this idea from organising genius/piano teacher Tracy Selle and made a few changes so that it works best for me.
-I’ve set up one folder for each student (a coloured manilla folder with file fasteners similar to these with clear page protectors like these) and each folder includes:
+I’ve set up one folder for each student (a coloured manilla folder with file fasteners and clear page protectors) and each folder includes:

 - Pocket on the inside cover to keep the weekly lesson plan

 - Student information page for some basic details like birthday and phone numbers

 - Student interview (I downloaded this free template)

 - Page for recording method books and other repertoire

 - Pocket for holding copies of current pieces (nearly all the digital music I purchase has a studio license, so I don’t have to worry about buying extra copies)

 Folders are also great for keeping new books/handouts/lesson resources which I can then give to the student at our next lesson.
 I have the folders ordered by day and lesson order, and love having all the information I need at my fingertips.